 The likely explanation why the first two measures provided such poor estimates of reproducibility is due to over-estimates of the effect size at loci in discovery samples (a “winner’s curse”).
 Table 1 shows that effect sizes are larger in the discovery sample and that this difference is significant (from counting the number where the discovery is larger than the replication and applying a binomial test).

-We attempted to assess the extent to which replication failures were due to inner’s curse.
+We attempted to assess the extent to which replication failures were due to “winner’s curse“.
 By dividing the OX cohort in half, our experiment includes three equally sized samples, OX1, OX2 and the UC sample (884 mice) We used one sample for QTL discovery, one for QTL replication and a third to provide an unbiased assessment of effect size, providing altogether six permutations of these sets for discovery, replication and effect size estimates (thus UC->OX1->OX2, UC->OX2->OX2, OX1->UC->OX2 etc).
 Since all phenotypes were quantile-normalised prior to genetic analysis the effect-size estimates are dimensionless and therefore comparable across phenotypes.

-Figure 2a plots the empirical cumulative distribution for effect size estimates against FDR, and shows that estimates from the second (replication) and third studies are approximately similar, confirming that discovery effect sizes are over-estimated but that replication effects are less .
+Figure 2a plots the empirical cumulative distribution for effect size estimates against FDR, and shows that estimates from the second (replication) and third studies are approximately similar, confirming that discovery effect sizes are over-estimated but that replication effects are less exaggerated.
 For true QTLs, larger effects will be estimated more accurately than smaller, as Figure 2b shows for one three-way comparison.

 We used the tri-partite design to investigate the extent to which our initial FDR was over-optimistic because of “winner’s curse”.
 Taking all SNPs whose discovery FDR was less than a given threshold, we identified replicated QTLs (in which SNPs in the replication set had a P-value < 0.05 and a direction of effect consistent with the discovery).
 We then estimated the extent of "winner's curse" in the discovery sample by dividing the set 3 replicated SNP effect sizes by the corresponding discovery effect sizes.
 Finally, we removed the “winner’s curse” from the power estimates by dividing the discovery effect size by the over-estimate, and re-calculated an empirical FDR from discovery to replication cohorts.